seatable/seatable-developer-docs/docs/scripts/python/basic_structure_python.md

 As a general rule, Python script must authenticate.

-Within SeaTable's integrated Python editor, authentication can be done using these two lines of code at the beginning of the script that to the [context object](https://developer.seatable.io/scripts/python/objects/context/):
+Within SeaTable's integrated Python editor, authentication can be done using these two lines of code at the beginning of the script thanks to the [context object](https://developer.seatable.io/scripts/python/objects/context/):

 ```python
 base = Base(context.api_token, context.server_url)